KnowOneActual/beaubremer-blog/posts/Forget_5D_Chess_Just_Play.md

 ### Complexity for Its Own Sake

-In a previous article, I made the case for checkers, a game whose simple rules hide a staggering amount of strategic depth.
+In a previous post [The Tell-Tale Cliché: Why Chess, Not Checkers Misses the Mark](https://blog.beaubremer.com/posts/are_you_playing_chess_v2/), I made the case for checkers, a game whose simple rules hide a staggering amount of strategic depth.
 The beauty of a game like that, or real chess, is in mastering the complexity within a clear, defined system.

 The "5D chess" boast does the opposite.
 It suggests that real genius isn't found in mastering a system, but in making it so convoluted that it becomes incomprehensible.
 The goal seems to be complexity for its own sake.